-Greenway is a well established family run pre-school with a caring and welcoming atmosphere.
+Greenway is a well established pre-school with a caring and welcoming atmosphere.
 We are fully inclusive and open to all children, as stated in our Admission policy.

 An overview of the setting